 After all, if two adults freely enter into an Agreement, each with the benefit of independent legal advice, why should the Court not give effect to the parties’ wishes?

 By buying holiday insurance we do not jinx the holiday.
 We are just sensibly planning ahead for every eventuality.
 That is exactly what a Pre-marital Agreement seeks to do.
-It will not jinx the marriage.
-It may end up saving many headaches and legal fees.
+It will not jinx the marriage, but could end up saving many headaches and legal fees.
 It can also save the stress and anxiety which sometimes follows when, for example, a divorcing couple have made unequal initial contributions into the marital pot.

 A Pre-marital Agreement is a sensible and commonplace means of forward financial planning.
 It is a simple and straightforward process, and need not take long from start to finish.

-Depending upon circumstances, we can offer a fixed quote service for preparing a Pre-Marital Agreement.
+We can offer a fixed fee for preparing a Pre-Marital Agreement.